vmware/terraform-provider-vcfa/website/docs/d/role.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_role"
 sidebar_current: "docs-vcfa-data-source-role"
 description: |-
- Provides a VMware Cloud Foundation Automation Role.
-This can be used to read Roles.
+  Provides a data source to read a Role from VMware Cloud Foundation Automation.
 ---

 # vcfa\_role

-Provides a VMware Cloud Foundation Automation Role data source.
-This can be used to read Roles.
+Provides a data source to read a Role from VMware Cloud Foundation Automation.

+-> This data source can be used by both **System Administrators** and **Tenant users**

 ## Example Usage